kakadu-dev/yii2-jwt-auth/README.md

     /**
      * Autologin, if access token expired and refresh token not expired.
-     * This action needed only if 'seamless_login' set to false.
+     * This action needed only if 'seamlessLogin' set to false.
      */
     public function actionRefreshTokens()
     {